-Join Ina Saltz for an in-depth discussion in this video Typographic expressiveness, part of Foundations of Typography.
+Join Ina Saltz for an in-depth discussion in this video Typographic expressiveness, part of Graphic Design Foundations: Typography.

 One of the reasons I have been in love with letterforms for so many years is that they collectively carry meaning.
 They give form and permanence to words.
 They transmit thoughts and ideas.
 So the purpose of letters is noble and essential, and that would be enough of a reason to revere them.
 But there is so much more to letterforms, something completely different that also fascinates me, they are real physical shapes each one a little work of art.
 And if you can use those little artworks those expressive shapes to convey an idea visually and intellectually that is expressive typography.